mariodelgado/origami/README.md

 - Scroll Listen patch that allows evets to be spawned by up or down scroll direction.
 - Phone (With iPad) with iPad frame added
 - Additional patches from kinime.net and qcdesigners.com
-- Swich1, a sqitch with a timer delay (untested)
+- Swich1, a switch with a timer delay (Buggy)

 Getting Origami